 Announcing Your Early Retirement – The Best Way to let Them Know

 Schedule an in-person private meeting with your manager.
 When I retired the first time my manager was someone in a different State so I scheduled a conference call.
 This can be a formal or informal meeting.
 It Depends on how high up the corporate food chain you are and/or your relationship with your manager.
-I believe for most people this will be a conversational informal discussion.
+I believe for most people this will be an informal conversational discussion.
 You should figure out what to expect based on your unique employment situation and then act accordingly.

 For my first early retirement I was a Lead Engineer and had an informal conference call.
 I gave a one month notice.
 This allowed enough time for work-transition and their planning.

 You should always let your manager know first about your retirement plans.
 If you start telling your co-workers it will get around.
 Once you schedule this meeting with your manager it may be awkward if they have already heard through the office grapevine of your plans to retire.